akawashiro/jendeley/README.md

 - [Support me](#support-me)

 ## Why jendeley?
-Programmers need various documents.
-In addition to it, they are in various formats.
-For example, they are papers on the newest machine learning, classic compiler books, specification documents of our CPU or accelerators, document of programming languages, or useful blog articles.
-Programmers must organize these documents classified.
-Furthermore, we must save them in the long term, such as ten years, because we cannot know when we need them.
+As programmers, we require various documents in different formats, such as recent machine learning papers, classic compiler books, CPU and accelerator specification documents, programming language documents, and informative blog articles.
+To efficiently manage these documents, it's important to categorize and classify them.
+Additionally, we need to ensure that they are saved and accessible in the long term, as we never know when we need them.

-To satisfy such challenging requirements, I developed `jendeley`.
-You can register PDFs or webpages into the same database.
-You can easily categorize documents using tags.
-Furthermore, most importantly, the database is just a plain text JSON file.
-You can edit it using your favorite editor and develop an alternative application even if I failed to continue `jendeley` development.
+To address these challenges, I developed `jendeley`.
+It allows you to register both PDFs and webpages in the same database, making categorization easy through the use of tags.
+Moreover, the database is stored as a plain text JSON file, making it easily editable using your preferred editor.
+This means that even if I discontinue development of `jendeley`, you can still access your information and even create alternative applications to manage it.

 ## Quickstart
 ```